Stuart Forster reviews a Snugpak Torrent Jacket.

 The jacket features two large pockets with zips on its outside.
 The sizable pockets were large enough for me to put my hands in while walking on chilly days and to carry the bits and bobs that I like to have with me on a day-to-day basis.

 There’s also a pocket with a zip on the inside of the left breast; it’s large enough for a smartphone or A5 notebook and a pen.

-The jacket zips up to chin level when the hood out.
-Drawstrings at the back of the hood and on its rim allow the fit can be changed, so that it stays snug in buffeting wind.
-The hood has a flexible peak that helps keep rain off the wearer’s face yet does not impinge on peripheral vision.
+The jacket zips up to chin level when the hood is out.
+Drawstrings at the back of the hood and on its rim allow the fit can be changed so that it stays snug in buffeting wind.
+The hood has a flexible peak that helps keep rain off the wearer’s face but does not impinge on peripheral vision.